darkodraskovic/algostruct/README.md

 Code samples based on the "Master the Coding Interview: Data Structures + Algorithms" [course](https://www.udemy.com/course/master-the-coding-interview-data-structures-algorithms).

 The code is in Javascript and is run with the minimal backend Node.js setup with [Nodemon](https://www.npmjs.com/package/nodemon) and [Babel](https://babeljs.io/).
+[Jasmine](https://jasmine.github.io/) is used for for unit tests.

 ## Install